-You will have noticed in the video that the guy uses either a mitre box, a hand mitre saw and then a power version, but essentially they all do the same job.
-With the first two options you need to do the physical act of sawing whereas with the power version, you just push a button and push the blade down.
+With these options you need to do the physical act of sawing whereas with the power version of the mitre saw, you just push a button and push the blade down.

-He also uses a circular saw and a square and that is commonly used on a building site, but generally that is for rougher work or for working with rougher wood.
-If you would like to see how to cut mitre joints without a mitre saw, then please click here.
+You can also use a circular saw and a square and that is commonly used on a building site, but generally that is for rougher work or for working with rougher wood.

 These are used when doing crown moulding.
 They can also be used for a variety of other purposes.
 It is most commonly used in roofing work, and a good way to describe it is to think of times when two pieces of wood have to meet, but at different angles.
 There are jigs available that help make this a great deal easier.

 They are also used for making boxes or containers that will have sloping sides.
 Sometimes it is just simpler to see this happen, rather then try to explain how these types of cuts are made.
 Check out the video below and you will see how they are made and come together.

 As you can see if you buy a compound mitre saw, then you can pretty much do all the various types of mitres and bevels and combine those if you need to.

 So in summary, hopefully this has helped you understand the different types of mitre cuts that you can make, and how you can then create different jobs for different tasks.

 These are the main types of joints that can easily be produced depending on which type of mitre saw that you have.
 Serious woodworkers, professionals and those who like to do a lot of work around the home will want to buy a sliding compound mitre saw.

 If you own one of these then you can just about make any type of mitre joint, on most lengths and widths of wood and other materials